First Clearing Privacy Notice

-First Clearing* provides execution, clearance, and settlement services for your firm’s customer and proprietary accounts.
+First Clearing* provides execution, clearance, and settlement services for your brokerage firm (“Your Firm”) for customer and proprietary accounts it maintains with First Clearing.
 First Clearing is dedicated to protecting your privacy and providing the highest level of service.
-We want you to understand how we gather and may share client information at First Clearing and how we protect that information in everything we do.†
+We want you to understand how we gather and may share client information at First Clearing and how we protect that information in everything we do.1

 How We Protect Client Information